GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Results and Discussion

 \algoname{} is contingent on the instruction that we use to initialize the search.
-This raises a natural question regarding how the semantics of the initial instruction impacts the search and final performance.
-We aim to understand this by comparing two settings with semantically distinct initial instructions, \emph{task-specific} and \emph{task-agnostic} (examples shown in Table~\ref{tab:search-out}).
-Task-specific instructions are the instructions that are taken from the \textsc{Natural Instructions} dataset and contain information about the task, expected outputs, and the conditions under which a particular output is correct.
-In the task-agnostic setting, the initial instruction contains some generic text and a list of all possible labels corresponding to the task (obtained by manually reading the original instruction for each task), but it contains \emph{no} other meaningful information about the task.
-The template for task-agnostic instruction that we use in this experiment is: \begin{quote}
+We aim to understand the impact of initialization by comparing two settings with semantically distinct initial instructions, \emph{task-specific} and \emph{task-agnostic} (examples shown in Appendix~\ref{app:agnostic}).
+Task-specific instructions are taken from the \textsc{Natural Instructions} dataset and contain information about the task, expected outputs, and the conditions under which a particular output is correct.
+Task-agnostic instructions only contain some generic text and a list of all possible labels corresponding to the task, but \emph{no} other meaningful information about the task.

-You will be given a task.
-Read and understand the task carefully, and appropriately answer \texttt{[list of labels]}. \end{quote}

-Table~\ref{tab:init} shows results for this comparison.
-We find that \algoname{} is effective in both task-specific and task-agnostic settings with improvements up to $5.30$ and $2.42$ points, respectively.
-Interestingly, GPT-2 XL consistently performs better with task-agnostic instructions as compared to task-specific instructions.
-InstructGPT systems, on the other hand, show better performance with task-specific instructions as compared to task-agnostic instructions both before and after search.
-Compared to~\citet{webson2021prompt}, who use BERT-based LMs, we see that for InstructGPT models, the task-relevant semantics of (initial) instructions can play a significant role in the task performance.
+In Table~\ref{tab:init}, we find that \algoname{} is effective in both task-specific and task-agnostic settings with improvements up to $5.30$ and $2.42$ points, respectively.
+Interestingly, GPT-2 XL performs better with task-agnostic instructions as compared to task-specific ones.
+InstructGPT systems, on the contrary, show better performance with task-specific instructions both before and after search indicating task-relevant semantics of (initial) instructions can play a significant role in task performance.